cubee-cb/linux-vr-compat/README.md

         - You could probably just put the `70-xrhardware.rules` file from that repo in `rules.d` manually.
     - Controllers supposedly failed to pair via bluetooth menu and turned their lights off, but were still 'on'.
 Turning them off and on again allows them to connect although the bluetooth menu says they are not paired.
         - idk how to enable the controller tracking branch though, so we only have hand tracking at the moment.
-    - Envision will fail to start Monado if `/run/user/1000/monado_ipc_comp` or `~/.config/openxr/1/active_runtime.json` already exist.
+    - Envision will fail to start Monado if the `/run/user/1000/monado_ipc_comp` socket or `~/.config/openxr/1/active_runtime.json` already exist.
         - I presume it lacks permissions to edit the `active_runtime.json`, so it can't temporarily replace it.
-        - For likely a similar reason, it will not remove `monado_ipc_comp` when the server closes, causing itself to fail with `Connection refused!` each time it tries to connect to the socket.
+        - For likely a similar reason, it will not remove `monado_ipc_comp` when the server closes, and will fail with `Connection refused!` each time it tries to connect through that socket.
-        - This means it also conflicts with my separate WiVRn install, as I have to move its `active_runtime.json` to get Envision running.
+        - This means it also conflicts with my separate WiVRn install, as I have to move/rename its `active_runtime.json` to get Envision running.
-    - On AMD GPUs, ensure the power profile is set to VR, otherwise the view will be jittery.
-Envision should display a warning if this is not set.
+    - On AMD GPUs, ensure the power profile is set to VR, otherwise the view will be VERY jittery.
+Envision should display a warning box inside its main window if this is not set.
     - Head tracking is slightly laggy, perhaps reprojection is not working right?

 ## Curiosities